Hardware

 TriggerToData

-TriggerToData: Trigger signal (bottom) and the data-out signal range (top)
+TriggerToData: Trigger signal (bottom - delayed by ~92ns) and the data-out signal (top)

-One way to circumvent the TriggerToData jitter is to use the Pulse Streamer as a master device.
-When the other devices have a lower TriggerToData jitter, this can solve the issue.
+One way to further reduce the TriggerToData jitter is to use the Pulse Streamer 8/2 as a master device, assuming that the other devices have a lower TriggerToData jitter.

-Another possibility is to phase-align the the Pulse Streamer clock and the trigger signal.
+Another possibility is to phase-align the Pulse Streamer 8/2 clock and the trigger signals.

-If the external trigger and the clock of the Pulse Streamer 8/2 are phase-aligned, it will lead to a fixed TriggerToData value between 61-69 ns.
-The exact value depends on the trigger’s phase position and the positive edge of the clock signal as shown in the following figure:
+If the external trigger and the clock of the Pulse Streamer 8/2 are phase-aligned, it will lead to a fixed TriggerToData with a jitter of a few 100 ps.
+The exact value depends on the trigger’s phase position relative to the positive edge of the clock signal, as shown in the following figure:

 ../_images/TriggerSync.png